 - October 2023 - June 2024 Research Assistant to Ronan Lyons.

 Worked on Urban Economics and Irish Economic History.
-Used advance NLP and OCR methods for data transcription.
+Used advanced NLP and OCR methods for data transcription.

 - August 2021 - August 2022 Research Assistant to Tomas Cvrcek.